thegamecracks/termux_motd/README.md

 A custom python script for giving the [Termux][1] terminal emulator a dynamic message of the day.

+(this repo has also been managed solely on mobile with Termux :slightly_smiling_face:)

 ## Requirements

+- The Termux android app
 - Python 3.10 or above (`pkg install python`)
 - [Termux API 0.50.1][2] or above

+This script *can* run in a desktop environment without modifications, but Termux-related features will not be available.
+To prevent the associated warnings from showing, set the `TERMUX_API` variable in the script to `False`.

 ## Installation